-Jack-up that are in the process of construction are recorded at cost less any impairment loss recognized.
-Cost includes professional fees, and, in the case of qualifying assets, the costs of borrowing capitalized in accordance with the accounting policy of the Entity.
-The depreciation of these assets is initiated when assets are ready for their planned use.
+Jack-up that are in the process of construction are recorded at cost less any recognized impairment loss.
+Cost includes professional fees and, in the case of qualifying assets, borrowing costs capitalized in accordance with the Entity's accounting policy.
+Depreciation of these assets commences when the assets are ready for their intended use.